 Corruption and red tape – Crossing land borders may demand some palm greasing and many frontier markets are well represented at the bottom of Transparency International’s Corruption Perception Index (CPI).
 Dealing with port officials can sometimes be challenging and many countries struggle with high levels of bribery and corruption.
 Deciphering the regulatory environment can take time and bureaucratic red tape can leave many executives ready to board the first plane out of the country.

 Supply chain risks – Frontier markets provide additional supply chain risk, ranging from conflicts to terrorism which leads to major disruptions in the supply chain.
 The supply chain risk in one area can easily affect the whole supply chain (e.g. Cacao in West Africa’s impact on chocolate supplies).
-The nature of risk is constantly changing as the recent Ebola crisis in West Africa and the impact the Islamic State of Iraq and the Levant (ISIS) has on the Middle East, including the risk of potential attacks on cargo ships in Bab-el-Mandeb and Suez Canal.
+The nature of risk is constantly changing, as the recent Ebola crisis in West Africa and the risk of potential attacks on cargo ships in Bab-el-Mandeb and the Suez Canal demonstrate.

 Territory and road infrastructure – Frontier markets often struggle from creaking infrastructure.
 In some cases a large share of the population might not be linked to any major road network (e.g. Ethiopia).
 Mountainous terrain also has an impact and often cuts off communities and cities (e.g. Tajikistan, Papa New Guinea) from major markets.
 In some countries there is an absence of all-season roads, isolating cities and villages during the rainy season.
 In urban environments poor infrastructure can also have an impact, where smaller shops (e.g. small groceries) are sometimes situated in congested areas, with narrow gravel roads that delivery trucks can’t access.